 It’s not really possible to discharge a deontological duty to never lie, if by lying you include making promises that you might not keep.
 Instead, we have to talk about assigning a cost to breaking one’s word.

 People who assign a high cost to breaking their word behave as though there were substantial punishments for wordbreaking.
 They will be motivated by this internal incentive to spend more effort before making a promise, figuring out whether it’s keepable – and to add qualifiers and caveats beforehand to make the literal exact promise one they can keep.
 Thus, they reduce the expected cost of oathbreaking by reducing the probability that they will be unable to discharge their obligation.
-Later, if unforeseen circumstances make it more difficult for them to discharge that obligation, they will honor the contract if the cost of doing so exceeds the moral cost of oathbreaking, and renege if the opposite is true.
+Later, if unforeseen circumstances make it more difficult for them to discharge that obligation, they will honor the contract if the cost of doing so is less than the moral cost of oathbreaking, and renege if the opposite is true.

 People who assign a low cost to breaking their word will be free and easy with their pledges, as authentic expressions of their current disposition: